ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 Also important to consider:

-* **Bandcamp allowed guest checkouts**, but we still wanted to encourage signing up on the PPP.
+* **Bandcamp allowed guest checkouts**, but we still wanted to encourage account sign up on the PPP.
 * **Users were mostly buying from a personal computer.**
 * Permutations on the PPP added up to about 150, but **carts were a minority case.**

 Seeing the last point, I started to **design the single purchase layout**, and work later on carts as its extension.
 I set off re-arranging elements on the page to a **clearer hierarchy**, and changing proportions accordingly.
-I made streaming promo and purchase thumbnail the focus of the new layout.
+I made the streaming promo and purchase thumbnail the focus of the new layout.

 ### Single Purchase Layout

-The final design was organized differently on different platforms, but all layouts followed the idea of a highly hierarchical page, and shared the same visual language.
-By management’s request, the desktop re-design would change focus and promote streaming in the app, downplaying files download.
+The final design was organized differently on different platforms, but all layouts followed the idea of a hierarchical page, and shared the same visual language.
+Later, by management’s request, the desktop re-design would change focus and promote streaming in the app, while downplaying file downloads.

 Design for the single purchase of a logged-in fan would become the foundation of all the following cases.